Apply the SEL-421 for high-speed distance and directional protection and complete control of a two-breaker bay.

 Complete Subcycle Line Protection

-Apply the SEL-421 Relay for single- and three-pole tripping schemes, compensated lines, or uncompensated lines.
+Apply the SEL-421 for single- and three-pole tripping schemes, compensated lines, or uncompensated lines.
 Protect transmission lines using five zones of phase and ground-distance elements in communications-assisted schemes, with directional overcurrent backup protection.
 Use optional high-speed elements to achieve subcycle operating time for most fault types and source impedance ratios.

 Bay Control for Two Breakers